DanielTockan/Skii/README.md

 ![Home page](./resources/screenshots/landing_page.png)

-Using the React MapBox GL library, we rendered a map of the world, with markers depciting the resorts seeded from our database.
+Using the React MapBox GL library, we rendered a map of the world, with markers depicting  the resorts seeded from our database.
 The longitude and latitude fields present in our resorts model enabled this.
 React Links were used to send the user to the resort page of marker they clicked on.

 ```js
 {resorts.map((resort, index) => {